 (Values may be overwritten, or edited by use of the R, L and DELETE keys)

 4 Using the menus

-The PPA5xx/15xx range are very versatile instruments with many configurable parameters.
+The PPA3500 is a very versatile instrument with many configurable parameters.
 These parameters are accessed from the front panel via a number of menus.